Four ways to manage your retirement account withdrawals

 To be eligible, you must be at least 70½ years of age.
 For 2025, you can donate up to $108,000 per individual from your IRA using a QCD (subject to inflation adjustments).
 Keep in mind that the donation must be made directly from the IRA custodian to the charity to qualify.

 If you’re worried about outliving your savings, using your RMDs to purchase an annuity with guaranteed income might be a good option.
 Annuities can offer competitive after-tax yields and a certain minimum income for your life and/or the life of your spouse, which can help reduce the risk of outliving your nest egg.
-However, not all annuities have the same benefits, so it’s important to consider your options and choose one carefully based on your desired retirement.
+However, not all annuities have the same benefits, so it’s important to consider whether annuities are a good investment for you and choose one carefully based on your desired retirement.

 Saving for retirement is a long process that requires the right tools and knowledge.
 By complementing your traditional retirement accounts with additional savings accounts, you may create more opportunities to grow your savings and fund your retirement.
 Compare the top rates on competitive high-yield savings accounts and start preparing for your retirement today.